 Businesses across the globe lose billions of dollars a year to intellectual property theft, costing jobs, damaging economies, and elevating consumer health risks.

-Intellectual property is the lifeblood of nearly every business, but the growing dependency on digital technology and file-sharing services has made thievery simpler and more common.
+Intellectual property is the lifeblood of nearly every business, but the growing dependency on digital technology and file-sending services has made thievery simpler and more common.
 Businesses need to be deliberate about how they protect their intellectual property.

 The consequences of IP theft can be extreme for a company.
 If your entire business model is based on the training you provide to your customers, your training materials and curriculum become a valuable commodity.
 When someone steals your training manuals, they can launch a competing business with little to no overhead because they didn’t spend years and dollars developing a training curriculum.